How To Use Massage Gun Attachments

 Purpose

 This attachment glides over unevenly shaped parts of the body.
-It’s meant to be used along the spine, muscles that run from the upper neck to the shoulders, and Achilles tendon.
-It’s also used for deep tissue massage and to alleviate sore muscles.
+It’s meant to be used along the spine, muscles that run from the upper neck to the shoulders, and the Achilles tendon.
+It’s also used for deep-tissue massage and to alleviate sore muscles.

 Build

-It’s shaped like a Y. We’ve seen other weird shapes, like a U, for example.
-We’ve also seen some that are narrow and others made of soft material like in Opove M3 Pro and Apex.
+It’s shaped like a Y. We’ve seen weird shapes, like a U. We’ve also seen some narrow and others made of soft material like in Opove M3 Pro and Apex.

 What to know

-Interestingly though, we haven’t seen a Theragun with this attachment.
+Interestingly, though, we haven’t seen a Theragun with this attachment.
 What a bummer!
 However, there is one option – they offer a duo adapter, allowing you to use two attachments simultaneously.
 We’re not huge fans of this, though.
-Firstly, you have to pay extra for the adapter (here) AND another attachment (since the device only comes with one).
+Firstly, you must pay extra for the adapter (here) AND another attachment (since the device only comes with one).
 Secondly, its arms are quite wide (likely to accommodate two Supersoft heads), which might make it less effective in some situations.

 Bullet Attachment